timmcginley/Agile/Systems/Space/README.md

 > Identify Segments or Zones

 * This would be the vertical layers of the SPACE or
-* This could be the spatial organisaiton of each space.
+* This could be the spatial organisation of each space.

 ## AP1.4 Scope
 > Define the Scope of the Study

-Next you should scope your investigation of the SITE layers, segments and zones.
+Next you should scope your investigation of the SPACE layers, segments and zones.
 This is up to you to define.

 ## AP1.5 Features
 > Identify Features

-Here you need to identify the features for each of the site layers included in your study as well as features in the 'plan view' spatial organisation.
+Here you need to identify the features for each of the SPACE layers / segments / zones included in your study.